kcoro/goscraper/README.md

 ```

 Clone, Build and Run Instructions
-- Note on Windows, use backslash '\\' instead of forwardslash '/' for all commands.

 ```bash
 # keep your go projects in your go path's go/src
 # cd into your paths go/src